Jethuestad/Software-Technology-Experiment-1/dat250-expass2.md

  - Did not manage to view table contents from the database.
 However I will still try to see if I can manage to view the contents with some help in the lab, even though I did not get the screenshots for the assignment.
+*Update: I did manage to view the contents from Intellij*